renatogalera/ai-commit/README.md

     -   **View Diff**: `l` to review the full Git diff within the TUI (`Esc` or `q` to return).
     -   **Help**: `?` to toggle help text showing keybindings.
     -   **Quit**: `q`, `Esc`, or `Ctrl+C` to exit without commit.
+    -  **AI Style Review Feedback**: When using `--review-message`, any style feedback from the AI will also be displayed in the TUI (feature to be implemented in future versions for interactive feedback).
+For now, feedback is shown in the terminal output before the TUI.

 ---